-Sheldon Krimsky is professor of Urban & Environmental Policy & Planning in the School of Arts & Sciences and Adjunct Professor in Public Health and Family Medicine in the School of Medicine at Tufts University.
+Sheldon Krimsky is Lenore Stern Professor of Humanities & Social Sciences in the Department of Urban & Environmental Policy & Planning in the School of Arts & Sciences and Adjunct Professor in Public Health and Community Medicine in the School of Medicine at Tufts University.
 He received his bachelors and masters degrees in physics from Brooklyn College, CUNY and Purdue University respectively, and a masters and doctorate in philosophy at Boston University.

 Professor Krimsky served on the National Institutes of Health's Recombinant DNA Advisory Committee from 1978-1981.
 He was a consultant to the Presidential Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research and to the Congressional Office of Technology Assessment.
 He participated on a special study panel for the American Civil Liberties Union that formulated a policy on civil liberties and scientific research.
 Professor Krimsky was chairperson of the Committee on Scientific Freedom and Responsibility for the American Association for the Advancement of Science for 1988-1992.
 He held the Carol Zicklin Chair in Philosophy at the Honor's Academy in Brooklyn College, 2012-2014.
 Currently he serves on the Board of Directors for the Council for Responsible Genetics and as a Fellow of the Hastings Center on Bioethics.